Generation of bipartite mechanical cat state by performing projective Bell state measurement: Qubit-mechanical resonator entanglement.

 We consider two hybrid electromechanical systems, each comprising a mechanical resonator dispersively coupled to a superconducting qubit as shown in Fig. \ref{fig:1}.
 Assuming that the two qubit-mechanical pairs are uncoupled (appendix \ref{app:ham_dispersive}), the Hamiltonian of the two hybrid systems reads as

 Here, $\Omega_1$ ($\Omega_2)$ and $\omega_1$ $(\omega_2)$ are the qubit and mechanical frequency of the first (second) hybrid system. $\hat{b}_1$ and $\hat{b}_2$ are the operators of the two mechanical resonators.
-In the dispersive coupling, the detuning $\Delta_1 = \omega_1-\Omega_1$ ($\Delta_2 = \omega_2-\Omega_2$) is much larger than the coupling strength $\lambda_1$ ($\lambda_2$) between the qubit and the mechanical resonator.
+In the dispersive coupling, the detuning $\delta_1 = \omega_1-\Omega_1$ ($\delta_2 = \omega_2-\Omega_2$) is much larger than the resonant coupling strength between the qubit and the mechanical resonator.
 We prepare two entangled Bell-cat states by evolving the Hamiltonian $\hat{H}_{bq1}$ and $\hat{H}_{bq2}$.
-Initiating the qubits in the superposition state and the mechanical resonators in the coherent state, the state of the first hybrid system, after some time $t$, in the interaction frame, becomes
+Initiating the qubits in the superposition state and the mechanical resonators in the coherent state, the state of the first hybrid system in the interaction frame after some time $t$ becomes

 where $|\beta_1\rangle$ is the coherent state of the first mechanical resonator, while $|e_1\rangle$ and $|g_1\rangle$ refer to the excited and the ground states of the first qubit, respectively.
 We get a similar state $|\psi\rangle_2$ for the second hybrid system.
 At time interval $t=(2n-1)\pi/\lambda_1$, where $n=1,2,3...$, we get the Bell-cat state of the qubit-mechanical system.